Friz-zy/pyspaces/docs/pyspaces/cloning.md

 We define a Popen class similar to the one from subprocess, but whose constructor takes a process object as its argument.

+Raises:

+* OSError: can not execute glibc.clone function

+* RuntimeError: parent doesn't close its pipe descriptor

+* IOError: do not have permission to write to a file.
+Child will be killed with signal.SIGKILL.

 ##### Ancestors (in MRO)
 - pyspaces.cloning.Clone